iBubelo/laconico-app/readme.md

 ## Usage
 - Go to 127.0.0.1:3000
 - Check that "Disable Cross-Origin Restrictions" in Safari is selected or [Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) Chrome extension is installed and running
-- Go to Settigs page and click through authorization buttons
+- Go to Settings page and click through authorization buttons
 - Set the desired settings
 - Return to Read page and click "Get Articles" button